ARTbio/startbio/docs/AnalyseGenomes_2022/Preparing_reference.md

   the english interface)

 ??? warning "For those of you who have uncontrolled pulsions of self-destruction..."
-    In some occasion, it is possible to be confused between `arrêter` and `détruire` an VM.
-The consequences of unwanted VM destruction (instead of just stopping it) are generally bad.
+    In some occasion, it is possible to be confused between `arrêter` and `détruire` a VM.
+The consequences of unwanted VM destruction (instead of just stopping it) are irreversible (and annoying for your training).

     To prevent this kind of unrepairable mistakes, you can **protect** your instance against it.